 On March 12, 2015 the FCC released new network neutrality and open internet rules that it had adopted on February 26, 2015.
 In that order, the FCC reclassified broadband Internet access services as a telecommunications service subject to some elements of common carrier regulation, including the obligation to provide service on just and reasonable terms, requirements related to customer privacy and requirements for accessibility for people with disabilities.
 The order also prohibits blocking or discriminating against lawful services and applications and prohibits "paid prioritization," or providing faster speeds or other benefits in return for compensation.
 The order went into effect on June 12, 2015 and is the subject of pending appeals by several parties.
-The impact of the existing net neutrality rules is unclear, and on April 27, 2017, the FCC issued a Notice of Proposed Rulemaking that would largely reverse the existing net neutrality rules, including the classification of broadband Internet service as a telecommunications service subject to certain common carrier regulations.
-However, the existing rules could affect the market for broadband internet access service in a way that impacts our business, for example by increasing the cost of broadband internet service and thereby depressing demand for our services or by increasing the costs of services we purchase.
+The impact of the existing net neutrality rules is unclear, and on April 27, 2017, the FCC issued a Notice of Proposed Rulemaking, and on November 21, 2017, the FCC circulated a draft order that would largely reverse the existing net neutrality rules, including the classification of broadband Internet service as a telecommunications service subject to certain common carrier regulations.
+The FCC will vote on such draft order at its open meeting scheduled for December 14, 2017.
+The recently proposed new rules could affect the market for broadband internet access service in a way that impacts our business, for example by increasing the cost of broadband internet service and thereby depressing demand for our services or by increasing the costs of services we purchase.